 The PRP paddle has great balance and feel, and provides good spin, which is very important in the game of pickleball.

 The PRP paddle has improved my speed but at the expense of some power, which I think is a good trade-off.
-The PRP’s core is thick enough to lessen vibrations, making it more comfortable to use for longer periods of time.
+The PRP’s core is thick enough to reduce vibrations, making it more comfortable to use for longer periods of time.

 However, there were some quality issues with the paddle.
 The handle was defective, and there was a minor aesthetic issue, which was disappointing.